 I couldn't help but consider why Police played so far out of town and who would actually watch them regularly.

-Wednesday 1st April 2015
+Stadium Visit - Wednesday 1st April 2015

-On a steaming hot April Fools Day, I declared to Steve that I wanted to visit a couple of stadiums I’d never previously been to; but by local transport.
+On a steaming hot April Fools Day, I declared to Steve that I wanted to visit a couple of stadiums I’d never previously been to, but by local transport.

 We crossed the road and soon found a minibus heading in the right general direction.
-It would eventually go to Chattachak but we needed to be towards Lak Si.
+It would eventually go to Chatchak, but we needed to be towards Lak Si.
 We alighted once it headed down Phahonyothin Road.
+We weren’t exactly sure how much further along Chaeng Wattana we needed to be, but we decided to walk and find out.

-Boonyachinda Stadium had three stands down one side with roofing, all next to each other with the outer two at an angle to be closer to the pitch.
+Boonyachinda Stadium had three stands down one side with roofing, all next to each other, with the outer two at an angle to be closer to the pitch.
 The far side had a section of open seating, while there was no spectator accommodation behind either goal.

-After around fifteen minutes we made a move as we wanted to visit the home of BBCU, a couple of kilometres west across a golf course and major roads.
+After around fifteen minutes, we made a move as we wanted to visit the home of BBCU, a couple of kilometres west across a golf course and major roads.
 We decided to take the journey by taxi once we could find one!

 No comments: